Home » Programs » Family Support Groups

 A NAMI Family Support Group facilitator is a trained NAMI member.
 They play an important role in ensuring that all participants feel welcomed and supported.
 NAMI Family Support Group facilitators are uniquely qualified to lead support groups because they have personal insight and similar experiences of living with a family member or loved one living with a mental illness.
 They can empathize with and encourage those who are just beginning the journey.

-To apply to become a Connections Recovery Support Group Facilitator, please complete an application and contact your local affiliate and ask for the local Connection Coordinator.
-If you have questions related to training please contact Sarah Eisenman, Director of Programs at 804-285-8264 x203 or firstname.lastname@example.org
+If you are interested in becoming a Family Support Group facilitator please contact your local affiliate and ask for the local Family Support Group Coordinator.
+If you have questions related to training please contact Sarah Steadman, Director of Programs at 804-285-8264 x203 or email@example.com

 Thanks to a grant from the Department of Behavioral Health and Development Services, the training is provided free of charge to participants.